Things To Say To People When Kindness Just Doesn’t Work: Practice Loving Kindness

 Takeaway

 When you cannot get your point across or when someone’s safety is at risk, assertiveness may be more effective than kindness.
+This balance between assertiveness and kindness can make a positive impact on both your life and theworld around you.
 You may find that making a plan, managing your emotions, and selecting the words you use while maintaining healthy boundaries can help you communicate assertively.
 For some people, it can be particularly difficult to be assertive.
 If that’s the case for you, working with a mental health professional through traditional or online therapy may be helpful.
 With BetterHelp, you can be matched with a therapist who has experience helping people become more assertive.
 Take the first step and reach out to BetterHelp today.

 Learn to strengthen your mental health